 2. The PDV and Host Variable Interaction

-The key to understand the SAS hash object is to understand the interaction between the PDV and the hash object itself.
+The key to understanding the SAS hash object is to understand the interaction between it and the PDV.
 The hash object kan transfer data to and from the PDV.
-No other interactions between the data step and the hash object exists.
+No other interactions between the data step and the hash object occur.

 data _null_; declare hash h(); h.defineKey('k'); h.defineData('d'); h.defineDone(); k=1;d=2; h.add(); /* PDV --> Hash Object */ k=2;d=4; h.add(); /* PDV --> Hash Object */ k=1; rc=h.find(); /* Hash Object --> PDV */ put k= +2 d=; run;

 You should familiarize yourself with the different types of hash object methods available.
 I the code above, I use the Add() Method to add the current values of the host variables in the PDV to the hash object.
 Furthermore, I use the Find() Method to search for the current PDV host variable value (k=1) in the hash object.
 If the value exists, the associated data values are transferred into the PDV host variables.
 I have assembled a list of hash object methods and how they should be called in the blog post Assigned Vs Unassigned Hash Object Method Call in SAS.

 If you want to understand why hash objects are fast, you have to learn about hash functions.
 A hash function takes an input and produces some series of bytes, that is unique to the particular input.
 In a hash object context, this series of bytes are converted into a number that points to a binary search tree.
 Also known as an AVL Tree.
 Then, when a hash search is performed, SAS uses the same hash function to direct attention only to the relevant search tree.
 That is the reason that the hash search algorithm is so fast and scales well.
 I compare the hash search to the index search in the blog post Comparing SAS Hash Object And Index Search Algorithm.